SocialDesignHouse/Add-AdRotate-Blocks-to-Page/README.md

 Coming Soon
 ------------

 1. Toggle Positions between Ads, Groups, and Blocks.
 2. Remove already saved post meta on uninstall.
 3. Custom display function so post meta doesn't need to be retrieved manually.
+4. Restrict access to specific Positions by User Level or capability.
+5. Restrict access to creating and adding Positions by User Level or capability.
+6. Delete Add Block Positions. (currently you need to deactivate the plug-in)
+7. Plug-in saves Positions on deactivation.